telerik/blazor-docs/knowledge-base/grid-rowcollection-nullreference.md

 title: NullReferenceException for GridRowCollection
 description: Fixing a Null Reference Exception Thrown from the GridRowCollection.
 type: troubleshooting
-page_title: Null Reference Expection from the GridRowCollection
+page_title: NullReferenceException for the Grid GridRowCollection
 slug: grid-kb-nullref-gridrowcollection
 position:
 tags: